How to snag an Ontario Parks reservation

 8. If you see it, snag it

-Don’t question if you should book those few days you just spotted on the reservations site, just do it.
+Don’t question whether you should book those few days you spotted on the reservations site; just do it.
+I’d rather risk paying a cancellation penalty, rather than miss out on a favourite camping spot because I waited too long to decide.

 9. Go Camping During Bug Season

 Sure, this is an unpopular option for many, but if your desire to glamp and camp is persistent, consider sharing the park with biting bugs like I am.
-I booked sites at the most popular provincial parks for June when the sites in July fully booked up in a matter of minutes.
+I booked sites at the most popular provincial parks for June when the July sites were fully booked up in a matter of minutes.

 10. Walk, Hike, Paddle